Webinar

 Next benefit – Future- Proof, SIMID and OMID are supported, and lean manifests as we discussed.

-Flexibility - you don't need to reserve ads upfront if you don't know exactly where your breach will be, ot's the player who splices in the ads real-time, meaning also at a lower latency.
+Flexibility - you don't need to reserve ads upfront if you don't know exactly where your break will be, it's the player who splices in the ads real-time, meaning also at a lower latency.

 Michel: Absolutely.
 So that is the cool thing.
 And that's one of the history points that it came for us.
 How can you do minerals at low latency and catering the fact that you don't have the time to condition the break and to prepare for the break?
 You have 500 milliseconds, you need to be ready.
 So that was one of the triggers also for us to build it and works nicely out of the box right now.

 Willem: Viewer experience, of course is the benefit, one of the main words we've used today, the experience.
 There will be smoother ad insertions.
-For everybody that has tried to do service-side ad insertion on older smart TVs, they probably know what we're talking about.
+For everybody that has tried to do Server-Side Ad Insertion (SSAI) on older smart TVs, they probably know what we're talking about.
 In theory, it should be smooth, but in practice, it can cause a lot of headaches.
 By doing the ad splicing on the client side as well, you can keep the formats the same.
 So you don't have suddenly an MP4 or a lower quality that is spliced into an HD feed or a 4K feed.
 So that is also just a much better experience for the viewer.

 Personalization - again, the client is responsible for the splicing so it knows who the viewer is that is watching.
 Michel already alluded to it, but I'm also a big fan of relevant ads.
 I really don't mind to see ads if it's something that I'm literally searching for.
 I can give a lot of examples, but that's maybe too personal, but I love it.
 I love to see personal ads for something that I'm researching right now to buy, so much more relevant ads, which is a win-win-win.
 It's a win for the viewer, it's a win for the ad provider, and it's a win for the broadcaster, whose brand gets more relevant as well, because even the ads, which is not the real reason people go to your service, right?
 The people come to your service for your content, but if even then the ads are relevant, and not intrusive, and not disturbing, that's just a great experience.